gerarddvb/Homebridge-on-RaspberryPi/README.md

 # WebIOPi

-To use homebridge-http with GPIO we will need to setup webiopi, skip if you don't want to use GPIO
+To use homebridge-http with GPIO you will need to setup webiopi, skip if you don't want to use GPIO

 Setup GPIO
 ```